-As Boston bombing movie opens, officer's family seeks credit
+As 'Patriots Day' opens, officer's family seeks recognition

-BOSTON (AP) — As the new Mark Wahlberg film “Patriots Day” about the 2013 Boston Marathon bombing premieres on Wednesday in Boston, the mayor and others are pressing for recognition for a police officer who died a year after being wounded in a confrontation with the suspects.
+BOSTON (AP) — The mayor and others are pressing for recognition for a police officer who died a year after being wounded in a confrontation with the Boston Marathon bombing suspects, because the new Mark Wahlberg film about the attack doesn’t mention him.

 Officer Dennis “D.J.”
 Simmonds was injured when a pipe bomb exploded near him days after the bombing.
 The explosive device was thrown by brothers Tamerlan and Dzhokhar Tsarnaev in Watertown on April 19, 2013, as they tried to escape.
 A year later, Simmonds, 28, suffered a fatal brain aneurysm while working out at the Boston Police Academy gym.